Spooky Buddies: Home media

-Spooky Buddies was released on DVD, Blu-ray, and as a movie download on September 20, 2011.
+Spooky Buddies was released on DVD, Blu-ray, and as a film download on September 20, 2011.
 The physical release was produced in two different packages: a 2-disc Blu-ray/DVD combo pack and a 1-disc DVD.
-The movie download was produced in both standard and high definition.
+The film download was produced in both standard and high definition.
 All versions of the release include an interview by Leo Howard of Disney Channel's Leo Little's Big Show with the character "Rosebud" and a music video for the song "Monster Mash".